 Generally, you have three years from the date of the accident in which to issue legal proceedings with the court.
 However as investigating the accident circumstances and obtaining medical evidence can take several months, you should seek legal assistance as soon as possible.
 Our guide on how long do I have to make a claim for compensation provides further details on the time limits.

 The Ministry of Justice (MoJ) has introduced a streamlined claim process for employer related accidents occurring after 31st July 2013.
-So a straightforward claim that runs through this process should ideally reach settlement in around nine months.
+A straightforward claim that runs through this process should ideally reach settlement in around nine months.

-However many claims exit the MoJ process due to their complexity or the employer failing to admit liability (fault), which can then extend the length of time needed to reach comprehensive settlement.
+Many claims exit the MoJ process due to their complexity or to the employer failing to admit liability (fault), which can then extend the length of time needed to reach comprehensive settlement.
 Our guide on how long injury claims take to settle provides additional detail on some of the other factors involved.